 Sing the song every day!
-Remember to do actions too.
-Let the children sing the song at certain times during the day, such as when they are waiting on the carpet or lining up outside the door after break.
+Remember to do the actions too.

 Doing actions while singing the songs helps children remember the words.
 It also helps them to develop gross and fine motor skills, co-ordination and awareness of their body in space.

 - 1 Re-tell the story using the puppets.
 Ask questions as you tell the story.
-Encourage the children to predict what will happen next. - 2 Sing the song to the children. - 3 Teach the song in small parts it may be difficult for the children to remember all the words at once. - 4 Teach the children actions for the song.
+Encourage the children to predict what will happen next. - 2 Sing the song to the children. - 3 Teach the song in small parts it may be difficult for the children to remember all the words at once. - 4 Teach the children the actions for the song.